- October 15, 2019

 In this interactive webinar Scotland Excel’s Edmund McKay, Strategic Procurement Category Manager for Adult Social Care will talk about their work to design and deliver a care and support framework that’s beneficial for both the people using the services, the providers and local authorities.
 However the focus will be on how to participate in the framework- including a walk through of how to access the tender documents on PCS-t and more information on upcoming SDP courses to support you.

-If you’re an SME based in Scotland, please register through the link at the top of the page.
-If you’re not currently registered with SDP and would like to participate in this webinar, please register your interest in attending via the non-SME registration button below.
+If you’re an SME based in Scotland, please register via the BOOK NOW button at the top of the page.
+If you are not registered with SDP and would like to participate in this webinar, please register to attend via the non-SME registration button below.
 Alternatively please email firstname.lastname@example.org to ensure that you receive a link and joining instructions prior to the event.